ashortcircuit/OD-Edge-SAM/README.md

 ```
 ## 🛠️ Standalone Abstraction Engine (abstraction.exe)

-`abstraction.exe` is a standalone Windows binary compiled to execute independently (no Python environment or external dependencies required).
-It pre-conditions cropped fundus images by isolating physiological clusters across the Red (R) and Green (G) channels while eliminating high-frequency background noise.
+`abstraction.exe`  is a standalone Windows binary (no Python environment required).
+It pre‑conditions cropped fundus images by isolating intensity clusters in the Red (R) and Green (G) channels while suppressing background noise.

 ### Command-Line Usage